Director: Chiemi Karasawa

 To paraphrase Thomas Aquinas, if you know who Elaine Stritch is, no explanation is necessary; if you don’t know who she is, no explanation is possible.
 Even if we had a documentary that went through her life in meticulous detail—which this film doesn’t come anywhere near to doing—a woman who belongs to the glorious age of the Broadway musical is a figure whose celebrity took place long ago, out of view of most of the world.
 That she made numerous films and television shows, most recently as Alec Baldwin’s mother in “30 Rock,” does not dim the glow that adheres to Elaine Stritch because of when her life in the theatre took place, and only those of us who follow musical theatre really understand why this documentary needed to be made.

 I wish to emphasize that Stritch is still with us, and in fact, attended the sold-out showing of Shoot Me.
+(UPDATE: Elaine Stritch died July 17, 2014, at the age of 89.)
 She’s halt of gait, forgetful, and very hard of hearing, but her performer’s instincts and wit are as sharp as ever.
 Her performance at the AMC Theatre 11 was loaded with zingers, her characteristic profanity, and a teary appreciation for the love we lavished on her, a love whose pursuit propelled her to stardom.

 Karasawa films Stritch as she gets ready for a cabaret show at New York’s Café Carlyle with her long-time accompanist Rob Bowman.
 She sports the Judy Garland look of black tights and a long men’s shirt during rehearsals, in performance, and in fact, most of the time.
 One of her intimates says Elaine just won’t wear pants!
 She is very thin, so the effect is rather worrying, particularly when she goes through her dance routine.